 - 2 teaspoons butter

-- Fill 1/3 of a small saucepan with water.
-Once it starts to simmer, place a pyrex glass bowl to sit on top of the pan, and pour in the chocolate pieces.
-When most of the chocolate has melted, stir in the butter and mix well.
-Remove from heat and set aside to cool down.
+- Fill ⅓ of a small saucepan with water.
+Once it starts to simmer, place a pyrex glass bowl to sit on top of the pan, and pour in 1 cup chocolate pieces.

-- When the chocolate is slightly warm, holding each strawberry by its leaves, dip 3/4 into the chocolate and twirl to fully coat it.
-Hold over the bowl and turn slightly so any excess drips fall into the bowl, and place the strawberry on the parchment paper to set.
+- After the chocolate has cooled, and is only slightly warm, holding each strawberry by its leaves, dip ¾ into the chocolate and twirl to fully coat it.
+Hold over the bowl and turn slightly so any excess drips fall into the bowl.
+Then place the strawberry on the parchment paper to set.
 Do the same with the rest of the strawberries.